SiliconLabs/peripheral_examples/series2/emu/em3_dcdc/readme.txt

 configuration and current consumption numbers in EM3 Energy Mode.

-Note: Default project gives EM3 current consumption numbers when DCDC is enabled (VSCALE0) with RAM retention on block 0 only(power down all RAM except block 0).
+Note: Default project gives EM3 current consumption numbers when DCDC is enabled (VSCALE0), BURTC is running on LFRCO, and RAM retention on block 0 only (power down all RAM except block 0, this configuration is true for all devices except EFR32xG22).
+For EFR32xG22, all RAM blocks are retained.
+The linker scripts for this example are modified such that the devices from EFR32xG23 and later will only have RAM block 0 mapped by the linker script.
-For EM3 current consumption with full RAM retention, set POWER_DOWN_RAM to 0 and modify RAM LENGTH in the linker script.
+For EM2/3 current consumption with full RAM mapping and retention, set POWER_DOWN_RAM to 0 and modify RAM LENGTH in the linker script to:
+0x10000 for EFR32xG23 and EFR32xG27;
+0x40000 for EFR32xG24;
+0x80000 for EFR32xG25.

 When EFR32xG22 and later devices enter EM2/3, the clock to the CPU debug block is stopped, effectively dropping the host OC debugger connection.